-Note that, for MPI, there is at least one package, called SPRNG, which can generate random numbers that are guaranteed to be well distributed.
+However, in that case, there is at least one well-tested package, called SPRNG, developed at FSU by Professor Michael Mascagni, which can generate distinct random numbers for multiple processes.

 Suppose vectors X and Y contain digits base B, and that Z is to hold the base B representation of their sum.
 (Let's assume for discussion that base B is 10).